qtnc/swan/docs/embedding.md

 - VAR_DECL_MODE: define how variable declarations are threated; can be one of three possible modes:
     - VAR_STRICT: when an unknown variable is referenced in the code, compilation is stopped and throws an error.
 Variables must always be declared with *let* or *const*.
 This is the recommanded option.
-    - VAR_IMPLICIT: when an unknown variable is referenced in the code, it is implicitly declared as a new local variable, as if *let* or *const* had been used explicitly
+    - VAR_IMPLICIT: when an unknown variable is referenced in the code, it is implicitly declared as a new local variable, as if *let* or *const* had been used explicitly.
+That's seem cool, but may lead to surprises when using several times the same variable names in nested scopes; it's better avoided.
     - VAR_IMPLICIT_GLOBAL: same as VAR_IMPLICIT, except that new variable is implicitly declared global.
 This is useful for the CLI, but strongly discouraged for usual codes.

 Set VM parameters by using the appropriate method.
 The following settings can be tweaked: